steedos/help/en-us/workflow/guide_user.md

 # How to use steedos workflow

-Workflow users can initiate an approval process, select to approve or reject, search for forms and print the application forms
+Workflow users can initiate an approval process, select to approve or reject, search for forms and print the application forms.

 ### how to initiate an approval process
 ###### You can take the steps as follows: